panditajay73/FullStackApp/README.md

   "DefaultConnection": "Server=<YOUR_SERVER_NAME>;Database=FullStackAppDB;Trusted_Connection=True;TrustServerCertificate=True;"

 ### **3. Frontend Setup**
--After running the  server open client folder in visual studio code.
+- After running the  server open client folder in visual studio code.
--Then type npm install to install all used libraries/modules -after installation type npm start to start the frontend of project.
+- Then type npm install to install all used libraries/modules
+- after installation type npm start to start the frontend of project.

 ## **Admin Credentials for Login**
 - Username: ajay
 - Email: ajaypandey91700@gmail.com
 - Password: a

-For Project Manager, you can register directly by selecting the role.
+**For Project Manager, you can register directly by selecting the role.**